eg424/BCI/README.md

 - **TrainingLoss.png**: Training loss for final version `positionEstimatorTraining`.

 ## Notes
+- RMSE similar to Kalman, might need to revisit this.
 - binSpikes and preprocessData may be useful for other models.
 - The trained model (`positionEstimatorTrained.mat`) is recommended for testing instead of retraining for efficiency.
 For further modifications, train a new model and replace `positionEstimatorTrained.mat` accordingly.
 - `test_Prediction.m` provides a quick way to evaluate model performance on a subset of trials.